 Under California banking law, the Bank may not, without regulatory approval, pay a cash dividend that exceeds the lesser of the Bank's retained earnings or its net income for the last three fiscal years, less any cash distributions made during that period.
-Under this regulation, as of January 1, 2011, the Bank does not have any capacity to pay dividends to the Company without regulatory approval.
+Under this regulation, the amount of retained earnings available for cash dividends to the Company immediately after December 31, 2011, is restricted to approximately \$55.3 million.

 During 2003, the Bank formed Cathay Real Estate Investment Trust ("Trust") to provide the Bank flexibility in raising capital.
 In 2003 and 2004, the Trust sold to accredited investors \$8.6 million of its 7.0% Series A Non-Cumulative preferred stock which pays dividends, if declared, at the end of each quarter.
 This preferred stock qualifies as Tier 1 capital under current regulatory guidelines.
-Dividends of \$611,000 in 2010, dividends of \$611,000 in 2009, and dividends of \$603,000 in 2008 were paid.
-For the years ended and as of December 31, 2010, December 31, 2008, the net income and assets of the Trust were eliminated in consolidation.
+The Company paid dividends of \$605,000 in 2011, \$611,000 in 2010, and \$611,000 in 2009.
+For the years ended and as of December 31, 2011, December 31, 2010, and December 31, 2009, the net income and assets of the Trust were eliminated in consolidation.